till-s/mecatica-usb/README.md

 ## Language and Hardware

-Mecatica is written in VHDL and has been tested with Xilinx tools and hardware.
+Mecatica is written in VHDL and has been tested with Xilinx and Efinix tools and hardware.
 The code is hardware-agnostic and should be portable to other FPGA families (might need some tweaking so that RAM is properly inferred).

 ## Performance and Resource Consumption

 I was able to achieve aboutn 47MB/s with high-speed bulk transfers (no other devices or functions connected to the host port).
 The USB core and ACM function consume about 1800 LUTs (7Series).
+Efinix Trion uses approximately 2500 LEs.

 <details><summary><h2>
 Features